department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ## Releasing

-See [oclif's release documentation](https://oclif.io/docs/releasing) for instructions on how to release new versions of the CLI both to npm and as standalone packages
+See [oclif's release documentation](https://oclif.io/docs/releasing) for instructions on how to release new versions of the CLI both to npm and as standalone packages.

 ### Node Version Tools